RyanMagyar/billboard-rewind/Privacy.md

 # Privacy Policy

-Last Updated: April 4, 2025
+**Last Updated: April 4, 2025**

 This Privacy Policy explains how Playlist Rewind collects, uses, and protects your information when you use our service.
+By using Playlist Rewind, you agree to the collection and use of information in accordance with this policy.

 ---

 ## 1. Information We Collect

-- **Spotify Account Data**: When you log in with Spotify, we request permission to create playlists on your behalf.
-We do not store your login credentials.
+- **Spotify Account Data**: When you log in with Spotify, we request permission to create playlists on your behalf via the Spotify Web API.
-- **Usage Data**: We may collect anonymous usage statistics to improve our service.
-- **Cookies**: We use cookies to store authentication and refresh tokens for maintaining user sessions.
+- **Authentication Tokens**: We temporarily store your Spotify authentication and refresh tokens in browser cookies to manage your session.

 ---

 ## 2. How We Use Your Information

 - To generate and save playlists to your Spotify account.
-- To improve app functionality based on usage patterns.
-- To maintain user sessions through authentication cookies.
+- To maintain user sessions using cookies.
-- We do not sell, share, or store your data beyond what is necessary to provide the service.

 ---

-## 3. Third-Party Services
+## 3. Cookies

-- Playlist Rewind interacts with Spotify’s Web API, which is governed by Spotify’s privacy policy.
-- Billboard chart data is retrieved but not stored or shared.
+- We use cookies strictly to store temporary authentication and refresh tokens.
+- We **do not** allow third parties to place cookies or track user activity across other websites.
+- Users can manage or clear cookies at any time through their browser settings.

 ---

-## 4. Security
+## 4. Information Sharing

-- We implement industry-standard security measures to protect your data.
-- Cookies are only used for authentication and session management and are not shared with third parties.
-- Since we do not store user data, risk is minimized.
+- We do **not** sell or share your personal information with third parties.
+- We only interact with Spotify’s Web API to facilitate playlist creation.

 ---

-## 5. User Rights
+## 5. User Rights and Contact Information

-- You may revoke Playlist Rewind’s access to your Spotify account at any time via your [Spotify settings](https://www.spotify.com/account/apps/) by selecting "Remove Access" for Playlist Rewind.
+- You may revoke Playlist Rewind’s access to your Spotify account at any time via your [Spotify App Permissions](https://www.spotify.com/account/apps/) page.

 ---

-By using Playlist Rewind, you acknowledge and agree to this Privacy Policy and our End User Agreement.
+## 6. Your Agreement

+Your use of Playlist Rewind is subject to this Privacy Policy.
+By using the service, you acknowledge and consent to the practices described here.

+---

 Thank you for using Playlist Rewind! 🎵